gilacost/gilacost/ventures/STRAVA_SUMMARY.md

 ```

 Unfortunately this does not work as the stats shown in the public profile are
-loaded after the DOM has been rendered by some :shit: jQuery or who knows
+loaded after the DOM has been rendered by some 💩 jQuery or who knows 🤷.
+This
-:shrug:.
-This outcome drove me to my latest iteration and final
+outcome drove me to my latest iteration and final solution.
-solution.

-## :cowboy_hat_face: Final solution
+## 🤠 Final solution

 1. Strava API
-   1.1 Refreshing the OAuth token
+   1. Refreshing the OAuth token
-   1.2 Getting the activities
+   2. Getting the activities
-   1.3 EEX and rewriting the readme
+   3. EEX and rewriting the readme
-2. Automating the summary with GHA.
+2. Automating the summary with GHA

 ### Strava API

 **You need to create an strava application, see
 [the docs](https://developers.strava.com/docs/authentication/).**

-To be able to perform requests the Strava API without user interaction, we need to get a
+To be able to perform requests the Strava API without user interaction, we need
-OAuth refresh token.
+to get a OAuth refresh token.
 We can build a simple router with plug and
 [strava](https://github.com/slashdotdash/strava) to print the refresh token
 like this: